udirbetalab/microbit/twitter/location/readme.md

-# track streams from Twitter in defined location
+# track streams from Twitter in defined location and show on micro:bit